• Skip to Content

 Students may substitute MTH 121 and MTH 251 in place of MTH 205.
 This might be of particular interest to those who are thinking of a Mathematics minor and/or graduate school in an engineering field.

 Students may substitute PHY 123 in place of PHY 113.
 Please also note that if a student received AP/IB credit for PHY 111, they cannot receive credit for both PHY 113 and PHY 111 according to the bulletin for the Department of Physics.
-In this scenario, students should meet with the Engineering Academic Advisor (Dr. Melissa Kenny) to discuss their two potential options: (1) to take PHY 114 in place of PHY 113 to meet this requirement, or (2) to decline to accept their PHY 111 AP/IB credits and take PHY 113 to meet this requirement.
+In this scenario, students should meet with their Academic Advisor or the Engineering Advising Committee to discuss their two potential options: (1) to take PHY 114 in place of PHY 113 to meet this requirement, or (2) to decline to accept their PHY 111 AP/IB credits and take PHY 113 to meet this requirement.

 Engineering Concentrations